carlos-lehmann/wavtomp3/README.md

 ## Converts a choosen folder with wav files into an mp3
 ### Optionally will also save additional metadata to the mp3 like Artwork, Release Title or Genre

-### Special modules used
+### Packages used
 - id3 tags: https://github.com/nicfit/eyeD3
 - conversion: https://github.com/jiaaro/pydub

 ### Prereqs
-the pydub module uses ffmpeg for the conversion, so you'll need to install it:
+the pydub package uses ffmpeg for the conversion, so you'll need to install it:

 - [mac](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg/wiki/Installing-ffmpeg-on-Mac-OS-X)
 - [windows](https://windowsloop.com/install-ffmpeg-windows-10/)